istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 Also note that you **SHOULD** establish secure (HTTPS) access.

-Next, configure your external Prometheus instance to access the cluster-local Prometheus instances using a configuration like the following (replacing the gateway address and cluster name):
+Next, configure your external Prometheus instance to access the cluster-local Prometheus instances using a configuration like the following (replacing the ingress domain and cluster name):

 {{< text yaml >}}
 scrape_configs: